Search

 Aerial Photography using drones –source

-When drones are combined with high-resolution cameras and sensors, they can capture detailed images and videos of forested areas and go to places where it’s difficult for humans.
+When combined with high-resolution cameras and sensors, drones can capture detailed images and videos of forested areas and go to places where it’s difficult for humans.
 By combining computer vision algorithms and drones we can:

 • Monitor Forest Health: By analyzing (the color and texture of plants) in the pictures taken by drones, CV can be used to monitor the health of individual trees and detect signs of disease, pest infestations, and nutrient deficiencies.

-• Estimate Tree Density and Biomass: By using AI in forestry, we can count the number of trees in a given area and estimate their biomass.
+• Estimate Tree Density and Biomass: AI in forestry can count the number of trees in a given area and estimate their biomass.

 • Detect Illegal Logging: By comparing the latest drone footage with previously taken pictures, CV systems can automatically identify unauthorized logging activities and alert authorities to potential threats.